FRUE-Project/fpkg/README.md

 - **-u** - update packages (not available at the moment)

 # Supported Platforms

-- Linux (Ubuntu/Debian , Fedora/RHEL , Gentoo , Arch , etc.)
-- macOS (Mac OS X 10.5+)
+Official support:
+- Linux (tested with openFRUE, Debian-based distros)

+Not tested:
+- MacOS
-- BSD (FreeBSD , OpenBSD , NetBSD)
+- BSD

+*Requirements: `bash`*

 # Installation